Throughout the country, major school districts are facing sharp student enrollment declines.

 - 73 percent of rural districts in Wisconsin lost students in the 2013-2014 school year, and that trend continues.

 As every school leader knows, fewer students almost always translate to fewer resources for key programs.
 On average, for every four students lost to choice, demographic shifts, or other factors, districts also forfeit funding equivalent to one full-time entry-level teacher’s salary.

 Thankfully, there are steps public school districts can take to reverse declining enrollment and stay competitive.

-Our new infographic outlines the enrollment challenge—and shares what some districts are already doing to solve the problem.
+A new infographic from K12 Insight (which produces TrustED) outlines the enrollment challenge—and shares what some districts are already doing to solve the problem.

 For more on how districts are facing declining student enrollment, sign up for the TrustED newsletter.